 Dr. William Greene and Dr. Wendell Turner at Lakeshore Surgical Center specialize in Tubal Ligation Reversal’s for patients who want to get pregnant again following sterilization surgery.
 Patient’s from all over the country and all over the world travel to our facility in Georgia because of their surgical expertise in Tubal Reversals.

-The first thing for patients to know is that we do not know if removal of these devices will change anyone in any significant way.
 We have an all-inclusive surgical fee of $4500.00 for this procedure, to read more about what is included in this price please see the “Essure Removal Pricing” page.

 There does seem to be a thread of common symptoms in some women that have the Essure.
 We hear about heavy bleeding, cramps, joint problems, metallic taste in teh mouth and other adverse reactions.
 We have not removed enough of these devices to say for sure if removal is helpful in all patients.